-You may satisfy introductory calculus-based physics (Phys 197/Phys 198) requirements at Washington University by taking comparable physics courses at another institution.
-To do so you must:
+You may satisfy introductory physics requirements for Washington University or for medical school requirements by taking comparable physics courses at another institution.

-- Identify a school that teaches an introductory calculus-based physics course sequence with a lab (preferably a two semester sequence).
+- Identify a school that with the appropriate calculus- or algebra-based physics course sequence with a lab (preferably a two semester sequence).
+See above for requirements.

 - Obtain syllabi that includes the name of the school and a detailed list of topics covered, description of the labs, textbook name and author.